nisergdesai/Planly_App/README.md

 1. Hey, you're in the cut!
 Here are the instrucitons are how to run this.
+First git clone the http link.

 2. Install the requirements.txt file with "pip install -r requirements.txt"